Logiqx/gps-details/docs/devices/coros/sony/README.md

 #### Doppler-derived Speed

 It should be noted that the explanations of quantization and repeated speeds both relate to the speed data in the FIT file.
 The speed data is believed to be the speed over ground (SOG) being output by the Sony CXD56xxxx.
-It is also believed to be Doppler-derived, but with quantization trait and repeating speeds that are believed to be due to the Sony chipset.
+It is also believed to be Doppler-derived, but with the quantization trait and repeating speeds that appear to be due to the Sony chipset.

 The chart below compares the (assumed) Doppler-derived speeds (red) and position-derived speeds (green).
 Despite the shortcomings of the Doppler-derived speed from the Sony chipset, it is still a lot less noisy than the position-derived speeds.
-It is also less prone to reporting speeds which are several knots higher than the reality.
+The Doppler-derived speed is also less prone to reporting speeds which are several knots higher than the reality.

 ![3.0409.0-gpsresults](img/3.0409.0-gpsresults.png)